 - The chainsaw starts and runs more quickly.

 - It’s a crucial part of machine maintenance; it’s recommended that you perform it after twenty hours of operation or whenever you empty your gasoline tank.
+You should also clean the carburetor properly.

 - Chainsaw owners who are experiencing engine performance or starting issues can modify the carburetor to improve engine responsiveness and extend the life of their power tool.